openiddict/openiddict-documentation/configuration/claim-destinations.md

 # Claim destinations

-**When generating authorization codes, refresh tokens and device/user codes** from the `ClaimsPrincipal` specified during a sign-in operation, **OpenIddict automatically copies all the claims to the resulting codes/tokens**.
+**When generating authorization codes, refresh tokens and device/user codes** from the `ClaimsPrincipal` specified during a sign-in operation, **the OpenIddict server stack automatically copies all the claims to the resulting codes/tokens**.
 This is a safe operation because these tokens are always encrypted and can't be read by anyone but OpenIddict itself (the user or the client application that requested them cannot read their content).

 **For access and identity tokens, things work differently**, as these tokens are meant to be read by different parties:
   - Client applications have a total access to the claims contained in the identity tokens they receive.